lpalbou/Contextuals/README.md

 ## Error Handling and Fallbacks

-Contextual-CC is designed with robust error handling and fallbacks:
+Contextuals is designed with robust error handling and fallbacks:

 ```python
 try: